 The Faculty of Chemical and Food Technology has an exceptional position in the system of Slovak university education.
 It is the only faculty providing complete university education based on first-rate chemical-engineering and natural science theoretical foundations, educating engineers for all fields of chemical and food processing industry.
 Approximately 1900 students attend the Faculty in all three degrees of university education, and their education is provided by 40 professors, 80 Associated Professors and 69 specialists.

 FCHPT offers study programs in all three degrees of university education, as well as courses of lifelong education including modules for the University of the Third Age.
 The first, bachelor, degree takes three years and provides five study programs oriented on chemistry, chemical technology, biotechnology and food processing.
 This study degree is completed by a Bachelor’s Project and a state exam, where the students earn the title of a “Bachelor of Science” (BSc.).
 In the second, masters, degree of university study, eleven study programs are accredited.
 To achieve the title of a “Master of Science” (MSc.), Diploma Thesis defense and state exam have to be completed.
 Together with the fundamentals of natural sciences, technological subjects as Chemical Engineering, Process Control, Basics of Chemical and Food Processing Technology, Biotechnology, Environmental Engineering and economy and law subjects are studied.
 The highest degree of university education is the doctoral degree, preparing graduates for their individual research work.
-In 2009, the Faculty was granted the authority by the Minister of Education of SR to educate and to give examinations in the Doctoral Degree Study in 16 study branches: Chemical Physics, Inorganic Chemistry, Organic Chemistry, Analytical Chemistry, Physical Chemistry, Macromolecular Chemistry, Theoretic and Computer Chemistry, Biochemistry, Environmental Engineering, Process Control, Chemical Engineering, Inorganic Technology and Materials, Organic Technology and Petrochemistry, Technology of Polymer Materials, Food Science and Technology, and Biotechnology.
+In 2009, the Faculty was granted the authority by the Minister of Education of SR to educate and to give examinations in the Doctoral Degree Study in 16 study branches: Chemical Physics, Inorganic Chemistry, Organic Chemistry, Analytical Chemistry, Physical Chemistry, Macromolecular Chemistry, Theoretical and computational chemistry, Biochemistry, Environmental Engineering, Process Control, Chemical Engineering, Inorganic Technology and Materials, Organic Technology and Petrochemistry, Technology of Polymer Materials, Food Science and Technology, and Biotechnology.

 An essential requirement of good university education is its close connection with research.
 Scientific schools continuing in the best traditions of their predecessors have been formed at the Faculty.
 Research is oriented mainly towards material structure characterization, chemical technologies and biotechnologies, food processing and nutrition, chemical processes control, cultural heritage protection and environmental engineering.
 The Faculty has actively participated in the solution of important framework projects of the European Union, grants of the European Structural Funds and domestic research projects of the VEGA, KEGA and APVV agencies.
 An important factor of research and scientific development is the close cooperation with industry.
 The high interest of the production sphere in such cooperation proves that the research results can be practically applied in the production processes and that the Faculty of Chemical and Food Technology fulfils its mission also in this regard.